Annual School Notice

 Programs for Eligible Students

-Programs for Eligible or Protected Impaired (Mentally and/or Physically) Students
+Programs for Eligible or Protected Handicapped (Mentally and/or Physically) Students

-In compliance with state and federal law, the school district will provide to each protected impaired student without discrimination or cost to the student or family, those related aids, services or accommodations which are needed to provide equal opportunity to participate in and obtain the benefits of the school program and extracurricular activities to the maximum extent appropriate to the student’s abilities.
+In compliance with state and federal law, the school district will provide to each protected handicapped student, without discrimination or cost to the student or family, those related aids, services or accommodations which are needed to provide equal opportunity to participate in and obtain the benefits of the school program, co-curricular and extracurricular activities to the maximum extent appropriate to the student’s abilities.

 For further information on the rights of parents and children, provision of services, evaluation and screening (including purpose, time and location), and rights to due process procedures, you may contact, in writing, the person listed above or any building principal.